This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 From Aviemore, the train climbs to the Pass of Drumochter then starts the long descent down the southern slopes of the Cairngorms towards Dundee and on to Edinburgh.

-Edinburgh, the capital of Scotland, has lots to offer: a world-class arts scene, lots of history, excellent shopping and some of the best food from Scotland and the rest of the world.
+Edinburgh, the capital city of Scotland, has a huge amount to offer: a world-class arts scene, lots of history, excellent shopping and some of the best food from Scotland and the rest of the world.
 It's worth staying at least a couple of days to take it all in.
-Check out our detailed city guide.
+Check out our detailed city guide for some ideas and inspiration.

 Day 6 - Back to Glasgow